tapeo/authme/README.md

 1. Check your environment variables:

-   - Verify that `GOOGLE_REDIRECT_URI` in your `.env` file exactly matches one of the URIs you added to the authorized redirect URIs in Google Cloud Console
+   - Verify that `google_redirect_uri` exactly matches one of the URIs you added to the authorized redirect URIs in Google Cloud Console
-   - If `GOOGLE_REDIRECT_URI` is not set, check the default value in your code (typically `http://localhost:8080/auth/google/callback` for development)
+   - If `google_redirect_uri` is not set, check the default value in your code (typically `http://localhost:8080/auth/google/callback` for development)

 2. Check your Google Cloud Console configuration: